wazazaby/vimebu/README.md

 }
 ```

-### Create metrics with label values that need to be escaped
+### Create metrics with label values don't need to be escaped
-vimebu also exposes a way to escape quotes on label values you don't control using the following methods :
+When you control your inputs and want to be as efficient as possible, vimebu also exposes a few methods that simply quotes your strings manually without checking if the content should be escaped :
-* `Builder.LabelStringQuote`
+* `Builder.LabelTrustedString`
-* `Builder.LabelStringerQuote`
+* `Builder.LabelTrustedStringer`
-* `Builder.LabelErrorQuote`
+* `Builder.LabelTrustedErrorQuote`

 ```go
 import (